 Wrapping it up

-Video marketing is no longer just an additional income stream or a good way to bring in new website visitors, it is a need.
-As the internet gets more competitive, you want to make sure you are pleasing Google and your audience in every way possible.
+Video marketing is no longer just an additional income stream or a good way to bring in new website visitors; it is a need.
+As the internet gets more competitive, you want to make sure you please Google and your audience in every way possible.

-According to the Cisco Annual Internet Report, more than 82% of all consumer internet traffic is going to be made up by online videos which is 15 times more than what it was in 2017.
+According to the Cisco Annual Internet Report, more than 82% of all consumer internet traffic is going to be made up of online videos, which is 15 times more than what it was in 2017.
 A good SEO strategy will ensure you are getting your slice of the SEO pie.